Doug Gottlieb: Broadcast career

 In 2002, Gottlieb co-hosted a midday sports talk show on Oklahoma City radio station WWLS 640 AM, known locally as "The Sports Animal".
 Gottlieb took the job in Oklahoma City only after securing a job to call college basketball games on ESPN and ESPN Regional.
 In addition, Gottlieb called Oklahoma State games for the Cowboy Basketball Network.
-At the end of the 2002–2003 season, Gottlieb returned to France to play for Claremont Ferrand.
+At the end of the 2002–2003 season, Gottlieb returned to France to play for Clermont-Ferrand.
 Upon returning stateside he worked out with the Minnesota Timberwolves Summer League team and co-hosted the NBA draft on ESPN Radio.

 Gottlieb was hired by ESPN Radio in September 2003 as co-host of ESPN Radio's GameNight.
 Gamenight was ESPN Radio's longest running show.
 Gottlieb's co-host was Chuck Wilson, one of the original voices of ESPN Radio.
 Gottlieb would also fill in on The Dan Patrick Show, The Herd with Colin Cowherd and began hosting The NBA Today on Sundays.
 Meanwhile, he also continued to call college basketball games on ESPN's family of networks.
 He also worked as a studio analyst for ESPNews during the NCAA tournament.

 Gottlieb was asked by ESPN to help launch ESPNU from Charlotte.
-The fledgling network was a company priority, and based upon his age, his relationship with Mike Hall, the host, and the launch being March 3, the heart of college basketball season, Gottlieb accepted the position and stayed in Charlotte for a month.
+The fledgling network was a company priority, and based upon his age, his relationship with Mike Hall, the host, and the launch being March 4, the heart of college basketball season, Gottlieb accepted the position and stayed in Charlotte for a month.

 The next basketball season, Gottlieb became a mainstay on SportsCenter and as an analyst on ESPN and ESPN2 games.
 He caused a stir when he questioned the logic in the Big Ten's officiating crews.
 His segment "Point of Contention" was just that, a contentious look at previously untouchable college coaches and issues.
 On radio, Gottlieb would move to host The Pulse weekday evenings from 8 to 10 Eastern before moving to afternoon drive (4 p.m. to 7 p.m.
 ET).
 He also served as a college basketball analyst for ESPNEWS and wrote for ESPN.com.
 Gottlieb was also a frequent guest on other ESPN television shows including College Basketball Gameday Final.
 He occasionally appeared on the shows SportsNation and Mike and Mike in the Morning as a guest host.